 The run starts near the Ice House next to the lake.

 The nearest train station is King’s Lynn (approximately 23 miles away), which has hourly trains running from King’s Cross, London via Cambridge and Ely.
 Train times can be found by telephoning National Rail Enquiries: (08457) 484950 or visiting www.qjump.co.uk

 The Norfolk Coasthopper runs from King’s Lynn and Hunstanton to Sheringham and has two stops at Holkham.
 The main bus stop is on the main road in Holkham village.
 In the summer the service is surprisingly frequent.
 The Hall is reached via Park Road, approximately a 3/4 mile walk away.
 For information on the Coasthopper bus service visit the Coasthopper website

 Pedestrian access is available every day except Christmas Day at the North, South, East and West Gates.

 Brown tourist signs indicate the route from Fakenham following the B1105 and A149 road from Wells-next-the-Sea.
 The main entrance for the public, cars and small coaches to Holkham Park, is via the north gates of the estate in Park Road.
 For satellite navigation, NR23 1RH will bring you to the almshouses at the north gates entrance to Holkham Park.

 Post Run Coffee

-Every week we grab a post parkrun coffee at the Courtyard Cafe in the park (open 16th February to 23rd December) - please come and join us!
+Every week we grab a post parkrun coffee at the Courtyard Cafe in the park (open 15th February 2020 to 3rd January 2021.
+Closed Sat 4th July and Christmas Day) - please come and join us!